aydenstechdungeon/edgenuity-ai-solver/README.md

 3. Click **"Create Key"** to generate a new API key
 4. Copy your API key
-5. Click the Edgenuity AI Solver extension icon in your browser 6&7.
-Paste your API key in the settings and add credits to your OpenRouter account
+5. Click the Edgenuity AI Solver extension icon in your browser
+6. Paste your API key in the settings
+7. add credits to your OpenRouter account

 **You're all set!** 🚀